 \subsection{Detailed Results on MME}

-Table \ref{tab:MME-perc} presents the results on perception tasks of the MME benchmark using the LLaVA-1.5 7B model.
+Table \ref{tab:MME-perc} presents the results on perception-related tasks of the MME benchmark using the LLaVA-1.5 7B model.
 Compared to the vanilla LVLM, SHIELD achieves overall improvements, highlighting its ability to reduce hallucinations and enhance perception capabilities.
 This improvement likely stems from SHIELD's effectiveness in mitigating biases and vulnerabilities, thereby recalibrating the LVLM's visual feature extraction.
 When compared to previous methods, SHIELD achieves a higher total perception score (Table \ref{table:mme-full}) but exhibits limited improvements on tasks requiring external knowledge beyond the input image (e.g., Celebrity, Scene, Landmark, Artwork).
 This limitation may result from contrastive decoding in SHIELD, which directs the LVLM to prioritize visual inputs over leveraging prior knowledge embedded in the LLM.

-Furthermore, Table \ref{tab:MME-cog} presents the results on cognition tasks of the MME benchmark using the LLaVA-1.5 7B model.
-The findings indicate that applying SHIELD improves the LVLM's recognition on complex visual scenes, such as common sense reasoning, but performs poorly on simpler visual scenes, including numerical calculation, text translation, and code reasoning.
+Furthermore, Table \ref{tab:MME-cog} showcases the results on cognition-related tasks within the MME benchmark using the LLaVA-1.5 7B model.
+The results show that applying SHIELD improves the LVLM's recognition on complex visual scenes (e.g., Common Sense Reasoning) but performs poorly on simpler visual scenes (e.g., Numerical Calculation, Text Translation, and Code Reasoning).
 This may be because simpler visual inputs are less likely to induce hallucinations, while contrastive decoding in SHIELD may limit the utilization of prior knowledge embedded in the LLM.